cjacker/opensource-toolchain-pic/README.md

 ## JALV2

-Below is a jalv2 example for PIC16F1823 to blink led connect to A.2, it's modified from '16f1823_blink_intosc.jal' in 'jallib/sample` dir:
+Below is a JALV2 example for PIC16F1823 to blink led connect to pin A.2, it's modified from '16f1823_blink_intosc.jal' in 'jallib/sample` dir:

 ```
 include 16f1823                     -- target PICmicro